 - In Mario & Luigi: Superstar Saga, Little Fungitown has an arcade where the player can play minigames to earn yellow beans.

-- Mass Effect 1 There's a small casino in the Citadel.
+- Mass Effect features a small casino in the Citadel.

 - Half the point of the Mass Effect 3 "Citadel DLC".
-There's the Siversun Strip, which comprises a casino level and the Armax Arena, where you can have holodeck matches with party members (including ones from previous games like Wrex, Jack and Miranda).
+There's the Silver Coast Casino, which features Roulette, varren races, and Quasar (a game similar to Blackjack); the Armax Arena, where you can have holodeck matches with party members (including ones from previous games like Wrex, Jack and Miranda); and Castle Arcade, which has a fighting game, a whack-a-mole esque game, and a UFO catcher.

 - Persona 2:

-- The game corners in FireRed/LeafGreen and HeartGold/SoulSilver can spare you the effort of finding some Pokemon.
+- The series has the Game Corners, which in FireRed/LeafGreen and HeartGold/SoulSilver can spare you the effort of finding some Pokemon.

-- Pokémon's Johto region gained the Pokethlon, where you can use your pokemon in sports competitions.
-Winning earns you points, which can allow you to get those really hard to get evolution stones.
+- In Pokémon Gold and Silver, the remade Johto region gained the Pokeathlon, where you can use your Pokemon in sports competitions.
+Winning earns you points, which can allow you to get those really hard-to-get evolution stones.

 - Also, the Battle Frontier from the 3rd generation onwards.